charlotte12l/UPSNet/README.md

 UPSNet is initially described in a [CVPR 2019 oral](https://arxiv.org/abs/1901.03784) paper.
 Here I introduce the settings on RC Harvard Cluster and potential problems you may meet.

+The performance for my pretrained model(use upsnet_resnet50_cityscapes_4gpu.yaml) on RC is shown below:

+The performance of the author's pretrained model on RC is shown below:

 ## Requirements: Software

 We recommend using Anaconda3 as it already includes many common packages.